Eidmanal/Sudoku/README.md

 Abandonment Timer: Players who disconnect have a limited time to rejoin before being disqualified.

 Match Timer: See how long the current match has been running.

+Note Marking: To indicate possible values that may occupy a cell.

 Responsive UI: Playable on both desktop and mobile devices.